vyapp/vy/BOOK.md

 ### Toggle mode

 The standard mode is the NORMAL one, in such a mode it is possible to move cursor, copy text, paste text, delete text and a lot of other stuff.
-There are other secundary modes that implement Key-Commands for other kind of tasks.
+There are other secundary modes that implement keycommands for other kind of tasks.
 One example is the PDB mode that is implemented by the plugin below.

 ~~~
 vyapp.plugins.pdb
 ~~~

-Such a mode implements Key-Commands to set break points, run python code etc. In some situations it is useful to quickly switch to NORMAL mode to perform some task then go back to the previous mode.
-It is possible by using a Key-Command that is implemented in ALPHA, BETA, GAMMA, DELTA and PDB mode.
+Such a mode implements keycommands to set break points, run python code etc.
+In some situations it is useful to quickly switch to NORMAL mode to perform some task then go back to the previous mode.
+It is possible by using a keycommand that is implemented in ALPHA, BETA, GAMMA, DELTA and PDB mode.

-In order to examplify the scenary, switch to ALPHA mode by pressing.
+In order to examplify the scenary, switch to ALPHA mode by pressing:

     <Key-3>